Email Verification

 Look for a valid format: the local part before the “@,” followed by a correct domain name.
 Pay attention to invalid characters such as exclamation points, dollar signs, or spaces, since most mail servers will reject addresses that include them.

 Syntax validation is fast and useful for catching obvious mistakes in mailing lists, but it does not confirm if the mailbox exists.
-It should be viewed as the first filter in the email validation process, not the final step.
+It should be viewed as the first filter in the verification process, not the final step.

 A ping test connects with the domain’s SMTP server to see if it will accept emails for a specific address.
 The process works by sending a request to the server and waiting for a response code.